-In the latest celebrity rights acquisition, it was announced recently that captial investment firm Hilco Consumer Capital has acquired 50% of House of Marley, LLC, the entity founded by the family of Bob Marley, for an estimated $20 million.
+In the latest celebrity rights acquisition, it was announced recently that investment firm Hilco Consumer Capital has acquired 50% of House of Marley, LLC, the entity founded by the family of Bob Marley, for an estimated $20 million.
 A press release reports that the new owners will “spend whatever it takes to stop infringements on this business” and estimate that once the market is clear, Bob Marley could represent a billion dollar brand.
-Hilco has also invested in the intellectual property assets of other valuable businesses that were struggling at retail, such as Sharper Image and Linens ‘n Things.
-One of the key elements in such an acquisition, even if the news reports and press releases do not articulate it, is the Right of Publicity.
-And as anyone in the licensing business can attest, Bob Marley is an evergreen property with tremendous potential.
+Hilco has also invested in the intellectual property assets of other businesses such as Sharper Image and Linens ‘n Things.
+One of the key elements in such an acquisition is the Right of Publicity.
+Bob Marley is an evergreen property with tremendous potential.

-I recently was involved in the effort to seize OJ Simpson’s right of publicity in satisfaction of judgment to the Goldmans, and the subsequent effort to block and repackage OJ’s confessional book by Harper Collins, “If I Did It.”
+As unpleasant as this topic is, it raises some interesting right of publicity questions.
+I recently served as an expert in an effort involving OJ Simpson’s right of publicity in satisfaction of judgment to the Goldmans, and the subsequent effort to repackage OJ’s book by Harper Collins, “If I Did It.”
 In relation to the Caylee Anthony situation, Florida law is the most likely publicity statute to apply.
-All things being equal, the Florida statute would appear to give Caylee’s heirs a basis to stop commercial uses of her right of publicity.
-But what happens if the parent of the child whose publicity rights are in question murdered the child?
-(Note: this is not meant to render an opinion on the guilt or innocence of Caylee’s mother.)
-Sometimes the wording of a statute gets very mechanical, like in Florida’s statute where it provides that a decedent’s heirs can constitute a class composed of a spouse or children of the deceased.
-For a deceased child, normally I would expect the parents of the child would have the standing to assert such a publicity claim.
-If the parent murdered the child, I have to assume a court would be able to construct an alternative basis for administration of the child’s right of publicity rather than putting it in the hands of someone who harmed the child.
+The Florida statute would appear to give Caylee’s heirs a basis to stop commercial uses.
+But what if a parent was involved in some form of wrongdoing?
+(Note: this is general academic inquiry, not specific to the matter in Florida).
+Florida’s statute provides a decedent’s heirs can constitute a class composed of a spouse or children of the deceased.
+For a deceased child, normally I would expect the parents of the child would have standing to assert a publicity claim.
+But if need be, I have to assume a court would be able to construct an alternative basis for administration of the child’s right of publicity rather than putting it in the hands of someone who harmed the child.